 Global Learning and Observations to Benefit the Environment (GLOBE).
-GLOBE is an international science and education program that provides students and the public worldwide with the opportunity to participate in data collection and the scientific process, and contribute meaningfully to our understanding of the Earth system and global environment.
+GLOBE is an international science and education program that provides students and the public worldwide with the opportunity to participate in data collection and the scientific process, and to contribute meaningfully to our understanding of the Earth system and global environment.
 GLOBE activities in Alaska have included an international videoconference and Web forum; professional teacher development workshops; and class and individual investigations into plant and ice phenology and other climatic topics by K-12 students across Alaska and the world.
 GLOBE teachers and students have developed protocols for measuring climate change through phenomena such as times of river freeze-up and break-up, permafrost measurements taken through frost tubes, and mosquito observations and statistics.
-Alaska EPSCoR supports GLOBE by providing funding and personnel for teacher training workshops.
+Alaska NSF EPSCoR has supported GLOBE by providing funding and personnel for teacher training workshops.

 The Kachemak Bay National Estuarine Research Reserve.
-The Southcentral Test Case has contributed to several "Discovery Lab" events at this Homer-based reserve, which expose schoolchildren to aquatic science and some of the ideas behind EPSCoR research.
+The Southcentral Test Case has contributed to several "Discovery Lab" events at this Homer-based reserve, which expose schoolchildren to aquatic science and some of the ideas behind Alaska EPSCoR research.

 MapTEACH.
-The Northern Test Case has led several school activities through MapTEACH, a program in which students use GPSes and maps to understand the local landscape from scientific, cultural and personal perspectives.
+The Northern Test Case led several school activities through MapTEACH, a program in which students use GPSes and maps to understand the local landscape from scientific, cultural and personal perspectives.

 Hike With the Scientists.
-The Southeast Test Case held two Hike With the Scientists events, in which local educators are taught about test case research during an expedition to Herbert Glacier outside of Juneau.
+The Southeast Test Case held two "Hike With the Scientists" events, in which local educators were taught about test case research during an expedition to Herbert Glacier outside of Juneau.
 The first event is detailed in the video below.

 Alaska Native Engagement Grants.
-Alaska EPSCoR awarded two rounds of grants to UA faculty to undertake projects designed to increase the interest of Alaska Native K-12 or university students in STEM research.
+Alaska NSF EPSCoR awarded two rounds of grants to UA faculty to undertake projects designed to increase the interest of Alaska Native K-12 or university students in STEM research.